 We work with the world’s top organizations to help them identify their future supply chain leaders and hence contribute to the long-term success of the business.

 Sectors of expertise: Integrated Supply Chain Management, Procurement, Third party logistics, Maintenance and Fleet Management, Planning (Demand, Supply, and Operations), Inventory Management, Operations, Manufacturing, E-commerce, New Product Commercialization, Trade Compliance

 GLOBAL PRESENCE – GLOBAL NETWORK – LOCAL PARTNERS

-Morgan Philips Executive Search has an international presence.
+Morgan Philips Executive Search has international presence.
 Within the Supply Chain, Logistics and Procurement practice we have dedicated consultants in each office.
-The mission of our head-hunters is to be your local partner for national or international search and selection, when you need to recruit experts in our area of specialisation.
+The mission of our head-hunters is to be your local partner for national or international search and selection, when you need to recruit experts in our area of specialization.

 MARKET SCREENING AND TALENT MAPPING